hendrenja/driver-mnt-filestore/README.md

 # filestore
 Store and retrieve objects in/from JSON files

-# Usage
+## Usage
 The easiest way to add a filestore to your project is to add a configuration file to your project and then load this file with `corto_load` in your application.
-Here's an example:
+Here's an example that recursively persists all objects under `/data`, and stores the files in `/tmp/myProjectStore`:

 filestore.json:
 ```javascript